04 Day Inca Jungle Trail to Machu Picchu – Group Service

 DAY 4: MACHU PICCHU – CUSCO

-1.- It is well worth the effort to get up early as the Inca city is quietest in the early morning and you will have plenty of time to take photos and enjoy the sunrise over Machu Picchu.
+1. It is well worth the effort to get up early, as the Inca city is quiet early morning.
+You will have plenty of time to take photos and enjoy the sunrise over Machu Picchu.

 - Meals: Breakfast